Fortran Previous Work¶

 MPICH uses a custom perl scripts which has routine names and types in the source.

-gtk-fortran uses a python script which grep the C source to generate the Fortran.
+gtk-fortran uses a python script which parse the C header files to generate the Fortran.

 CDI is a C and Fortran Interface to access Climate and NWP model Data. https://code.zmaw.de/projects/cdi